cmdeguzman1/healthcare-analytics/README.md

 # healthcare-analytics
 This is a repository for doing ELT in Postgres using dbt.
 This will focus on creating a medallion architecture (Bronze, Silver, and Gold) where sources will be from files.

+The domain will be about total sales of medical products per state.